bzheng1024/stat4011/README.md

 ## Champions Data
-**NOTE: we could not include the analysis of champions data in this report coz the page limits, but we have crawled the corresponding data, which could be used for further study.**
+**NOTE: we did not include the analysis of champions data in this report coz the page limits, but we have crawled the corresponding data, which could be used for further study.**

 run `python crawler/champions.py` under this dir to generate: